ver. 2025-07-13

 Winland {17,187,209}

-Wendland, region bordering on the lower Elbe, today centered on the district of Lüchow-Dannenberg, LS
+Wendland, region bordering on the lower Elbe, today centered on the district of Lüchow-Dannenberg, LS.
+But this seems less likely for these name forms cannot be attested before 18th century.

 Wisar {88} Vijsar [89]